 Transactional leaders usually lay out their rules and expectations.
 Each group member is given clear directions about what they should be doing, how they should be doing it, and when it should be done.
 The focus of this style is on making sure that things are completed correctly, on time, and according to the rules.

-Because it is centered on productivity, efficiency, and safety, this can be an effective style within an organizational structure.
+This can be an effective style within an organizational structure because it is centered on productivity, efficiency, and safety.
 It can be stifling in settings where workers feel micro-managed.

 Because this style is so focused on extrinsic motivations, with rewards and bonuses offered for meeting or exceeding goals, followers may not develop much intrinsic motivation for their work.